Children’s language, literacy and literature

 From the editor

 David Leat, Professor of Curriculum Innovation, Newcastle University, UK Introduction Teachers are curriculum makers.
 Whatever is mandated in National Curriculum documents or signalled in the Ofsted inspection framework, there is still a long step from the ink on the page to the classroom.
-However, policy developments over the last 30 plus years have not […]
+However, policy developments over the last 30 plus years have not necessarily […]

 State of the Nation 2022: Children and Young People’s Wellbeing